2026 Jul-Aug SHR CopperCreek2Mammoth

 Route

-The goal is an ~8 day trip along the SHR/JMT.
+The goal is an ~7 day trip along the SHR/JMT.
+I think this is about long enough for me, I don't want to carry more food and I don't want to resupply and go back out.
+I also will be pretty tired by the end.
+One week in the high Sierra is a perfect adventure, I think.
 This will be my third trip along the JMT corridor, first in 2020 out-of-shape doing 15-20 mpd and got hurt, and again in 2022 where I was in-shape and did 25 mpd for a 5.5-day carry from Cottonwood Lakes to VVR with a BV450 in a frameless Pa'lante.
-In 2022 from VVR I took Cold Creek to Goodale Pass in the snow for variety and getting off the beaten path ended up being my favorite part of the whole thing.
+In 2022 from VVR I took Cold Creek to Goodale Pass in the snow on a whim for variety and getting off the beaten path ended up being my favorite part of the whole thing.
 I also really enjoyed Knapsack Col on the CDT a few years ago.
 I want to pursue off-trail alts along the JMT corridor at a more relaxed ~15 mpd.

 The BV450 is actually a possibility if I pack it carefully it can hold ~20,000 calories or ~7 days of food.
-A Pa'lante Desert would work ok but strain the shoulders.
+A Pa'lante Desert would work ok if I can keep it under ~20 lbs.
 A framed HMG is a possibility but feels like overkill.
 The lightest reasonable option with a decent hipbelt is an MLD Prophet.
-The most interesting possibility, and probably the smartest, is a frameless Bears Ears pack + Bearikade bear can which I'm really interested in but the Bears Ears are in short supply.
+The most interesting possibility, and probably the smartest, is a frameless Bears Ears pack + Bearikade bear can which I'm really interested in but the Bears Ears are extremely niche and in short supply.
 Such a pack would raise the ceiling of the resupply-less trip durations I would be able to make in the future, which is something I really would like.

 Oh! and I can ship my stakes inside the bear can.
 Z-pole will not fit but TSA rules have changed recently and I can carry it on!